How Long to Keep Your Credit Card Statements: What You Should Know

 How can I get old credit card statements?

-If someone didn’t save their old credit card statements, they can look for them in their online account or can call their credit card issuer to request them.
+If you didn’t save your old credit card statements, you can look for them in your online account or can call your credit card issuer to request them.
+A charge may be involved for this service.

 Do you need to keep credit card receipts?